devcyan/PrivacyGuard/README.md

-# PrivacyGuard AI
+# PrivacyGuard

-PrivacyGuard AI is a locally hosted, machine learning-powered Chrome Extension that analyzes website privacy policies and terms of service in real-time.
+PrivacyGuard is a locally hosted, machine learning-powered Chrome Extension that analyzes website privacy policies and terms of service in real-time.
 It assigns a 0-100 "Risk Score" based on how a company handles user data, tracks locations, and shares information with third parties.

 ## 🚀 Features